 Unfortunately, no such thing exists, but the following table should give you an idea of what you’re looking at.

 Is It Worth Selling Used Gear to Guitar Center?

 The consensus is that Guitar Center is very fair and transparent when it comes to their trade policy.
 They mostly offer you a flat 60% of whatever they think they can make on your instrument, even if you would have been willing to settle for less.

-Let us take a simple example: Hypothetically, you own a guitar with a $1000 current market value.
-Most music stores constantly offer coupons and discounts (like the Black Friday sale, for example) ranging from 10 to 20% off on new gear.
-So, the selling price for a new guitar is more like $800.
+Let’s take a simple hypothetical example: You own a guitar with a $1,000 current market value.
+Most music stores constantly offer coupons and discounts (like the Black Friday sale) ranging from 10 to 20% off new gear.
+So, the actual selling price for a new guitar is more like $800.

 Now, very few people will buy a used guitar for $700 if a new one costs $100 more.
-So, they have to price the used guitar at $500 based on the condition of the guitar.
+So they have to price the used guitar around $500 based on the condition of the guitar.
 This means they will offer you 60% of that price – which will amount to $300.

 If you factor in the time it takes them to process this, setup the guitar, refurbish it and push for the sale – they are only making $200 on their investment.
-At best, this is the same if not lesser than the money they make by selling a new instrument, which involves less work.
+At best, this is roughly the same (if not less than) they make by selling a new instrument, which involves less work.

 - Store credit towards another purchase

 - A check in the amount exceeding $1,000